dev-space-community/connector-docs/Docs/Sharepoint.md

 # SharePoint User Documentation

 ## Overview
 The SharePoint Connector allows you to seamlessly connect to your SharePoint site and extract file contents from specified directories.
-By providing a few key pieces of information, you can access and retrieve data from your SharePoint environment directly.
+By providing a few key pieces of information, you can access and retrieve data from your SharePoint environment directly to use it into our products **ACE Search and Chat**..

 ## Required Inputs
 To use the SharePoint Connector, you need to provide the following information: